Venice Tours & Trips

 Jewels of Italy

-Biniam, traveled in September
+Tania, traveled in August

 A private launch whisks you to St. Mark's Square and MAKE TRAVEL MATTER glass-blowing demonstration in Murano.
 LH Sirio Venice serves as your base for lagoon cruises and optional gondola rides.
 Final days feature Basilica visits and potential Burano island excursions.